Achieving better posture is a popular goal thanks to the explosion of interest in mobility and “prehab” focused training in recent years.

 Another common cause of excessive kyphosis is excessive laptop/computer use.
 Forward head posture due poor workstation set-up can cause a host of postural issues.
 Which is a perfect segue into our next point:

 Although this tip mostly applies to those spending the majority of their workday behind a computer, anyone that spends any significant time in front of a computer screen can benefit from this section.

 A standing desk will be your best option here.

-However, if you don’t have that option available, here is an excellent diagram showing the ideal seated desk ergonomic set up:
+However, if a standing desk isn’t a possibility for you, here is an excellent diagram showing the ideal seated desk ergonomic set up:

 He also mentions a solid protocol for diagnosing back pain caused by poor posture during the work week:

 Now, if the option is available for a standing workstation, this is by far the best option available.
 You’re going to limited here by your needs and price points.
 Luckily, there are tons of options out there to help you get exactly what you need/can afford: